PhantomWatson/CakePHP-AutoLoginComponent/README.md

  - **fields** - The field names relevant to user authentication in your application.
 If your password field is called `'pass'`, you'll need to change this to something like `['username', 'pass']`.
 (Default: `['email', 'username', 'password']`)

 For information about how to set these options, visit the [Configuring Components](http://book.cakephp.org/3.0/en/controllers/components.html#configuring-components) section of the CakePHP 3 docs.

+Note that these settings **must be set in your controller's `initialize()` method**, because AutoLogin cookie configuration and session restoration both take place before your controller's `beforeFilter()` method fires.